IAS 37 paras 84,85 disclosures, timing, sensitivities, policy, judgements

 Environmental provisions

-In accordance with the group’s published environmental policy and applicable legislation, a provision for rehabilitation is recognised when the obligation arises, representing the estimated actual cash flows in the period in which the obligation is settled.
+In accordance with the Group’s published environmental policy and applicable legislation, a provision for rehabilitation is recognised when the obligation arises, representing the estimated actual cash flows in the period in which the obligation is settled.

 The environmental obligation includes estimated costs for the rehabilitation of coal mining, oil, gas and petrochemical sites.
 The amount provided is calculated based on currently available facts and applicable legislation.